5 Packaging Design Mistakes That Are Costing Small Businesses Customers (And How to Fix Them)

 The Problem

-Functionality is often sacrificed for aesthetics in packaging design.
-However, if the packaging is difficult to open, store, or use, it can frustrate customers and lead to negative experiences.
-Poor functionality can result in damaged products, increased returns, and ultimately, a loss of customers.
+Functionality is often sacrificed for aesthetics.
+Packaging that is difficult to open, store, or use can frustrate customers, result in damaged products, increased returns, and lost business.

 The Solution